 Patti Davis blogs about her travels to St. Simons Island in 4 parts on Anatomy of a Dinner Party.
 She has numerous pictures and wonderful descriptons.
 Here is part 1.

 St. Simons Island – Mayberry By The Sea

 I would say that mine is a charmed life.
 That very fact was confirmed when I was invited to visit St. Simons Island for four days last week.
 In fact, it was so fantastic that I have deemed this to be St. Simons week on Anatomy of a Dinner Party!

 Arriving after the five hour drive from Atlanta, I entered the lobby of The King and Prince Beach & Golf Resort to the heady aroma of chlorine.
 Now that might sound funny to some, but to me that is the smell of childhood, of a spa, of…..an indoor pool right in the lobby!
-Just one of four pools the resort boasts.
+(Resort note: The indoor pool was removed during the 2013-14 renovations) Just one of four pools the resort boasts.